 Quite clearly we could all very easily spend everything that comes to us, and more!
-The attractive display of luxuries which are so advertised as to make them appear almost as necessities makes it necessary for us 'to watch and pray lest we enter into temptation'.
-We need to remember that 'man's life consisteth not in the abundance of the things which he possesseth' (Lk. xii.
-15).
+The attractive display of luxuries which are so advertised as to make them appear almost as necessities makes it necessary for us to 'watch and pray that you may not enter into temptation'.
+We need to remember that 'one's life does not consist in the abundance of his possessions' (Luke 12:15).
 Many a Christian in the Far East, and in Eastern Europe, has recently discovered that wealth and goods have become a liability, and that there is need for cultivating simple tastes.

-Discipline and self-denial are splendid exercises which yield rich rewards and true spiritual health.
-For example, in the light of Christ's promised appearing, Mr. Hudson Taylor found it profitable regularly to go through home and wardrobe and to dispense with any possession which could be labelled as 'excessive'.
+Discipline and selfdenial are splendid exercises which yield rich rewards and true spiritual health.
+For example, in the light of Christ's promised appearing, Mr. Hudson Taylor found it profitable regularly to go through home and wardrobe and to dispense with any possession which could be labelled as 'excessive'